CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 While weight loss and lifestyle modifications can improve sleep apnea, they rarely eliminate it entirely — especially for moderate or severe cases.
 Sleep apnea has a strong structural component (jaw anatomy, tongue size, airway shape) that weight loss alone cannot address.
 Most sleep physicians recommend combining lifestyle changes with a primary treatment like oral appliance therapy or CPAP.

-Inspire is a surgically implanted neurostimulation device that targets the hypoglossal nerve — the nerve that controls your tongue.
+Hypoglossal nerve stimulation (HGNS) is a category of surgically implanted neurostimulation devices that target the hypoglossal nerve — the nerve that controls your tongue.
 During sleep, the device delivers mild electrical stimulation that moves the tongue forward, preventing it from collapsing into the airway.
 The device is implanted under the skin of the chest with leads connected to the hypoglossal nerve.
 Patients activate it nightly with a handheld remote.

 Inspire Qualification Criteria